OpenDataology/website/content/en/docs/releases/kubeflow-1.5.md

 +++
-title = "Kubeflow 1.5"
+title = "OpenDataology 1.5"
-description = "Information about the Kubeflow 1.5 release" weight = 99
+description = "Information about the OpenDataology 1.5 release" weight = 99
 +++